We’ve all wondered…

 When we’re waiting in our driver’s seats and glancing in the side mirror at the officer strolling up with notepad in hand, we’ve all had these thoughts: “Am I about to get a CDL citation?
 Does this officer have a quota to meet?
 Are they just trying to get more money out of me?”

 The answer to these questions is a dry “yes.”
-Of course law enforcement will enforce the law, but there is also a financial component to it.
-That money goes somewhere, and somewhere is into local government.
+Of course, law enforcement will enforce the law, but there is also a financial component to it.
+That money goes somewhere and somewhere is into local government.
 So what happens when local governments find themselves short on money?
-Suddenly, going 5 mph over the speed limit in a construction zone gets a lot more risky.
+Suddenly, going 5 mph over the speed limit in a construction zone gets a lot riskier.

 Does all this talk about the schemes of small bureaucracy bore you?
 Well, consider this: State and city budgets have been hit hard by the quarantine orders surrounding COVID-19.
 With the dates for lifting the quarantines approaching, those local government offices will be looking to bounce back from the drought.
 This will mean a surge of tickets written over the next several months or even years.
 Those driving commercial vehicles will be especially vulnerable to more citations issued with higher fines.

 Pat Monks of Monks Law Firm in Houston, TX (an attorney in our network that specializes in CDL defense) informed CDL Legal that “prior to COVID-19 the city of Houston alone was processing on average 7000 citations per week.
 That number is now down to 500 per week.
 They will be making up for a lot of revenue soon.”
 That is millions of dollars the city of Houston would normally be making, and that it needs to make back.

 Houston is only one of many major cities to experience drops in citation numbers.
 Other cities and states, both on the coasts and inland show the same numbers.
 Many local governments, especially smaller municipalities, are almost completely dependent on revenue generated from citations.
 The lack of citations is feeding into the deficits we are seeing all over.